microsoft/bedrock/docs/services.md

     --helm-config-branch master
 ```

+For more custom Dockerfiles that may require passing in arguments as build variables, please visit [here](https://github.com/microsoft/bedrock-cli/blob/master/guides/project-service-management-guide.md#passing-variables-as-dockerfile-build-arguments).

 As part of service creation, we need to provide to SPK what we want it to deploy in the form of a helm chart.
 This helm chart is largely freeform, but requires the following elements in its `values.yaml` such that Bedrock can deploy new builds.

 ```yaml